redaachouhad/Real-Time-CI-CD-pipeline-to-deploy-simple-java-app-to-kubernetes/README.md

-# CI/CD Pipeline for Java Application Deployment to Kubernetes
+# End-to-End Real-Time CI/CD Pipeline for Java Application Deployment on Kubernetes
 ![0.png](images%2F0.png)
 This pipeline is designed to automate the deployment of a Java application to a Kubernetes cluster.
 The pipeline is defined in Jenkins using a declarative pipeline script and performs various stages such as code compilation, testing, security analysis, Docker image creation, and Kubernetes deployment.